 Search via Google, it is impossible to imagine our lives without.
 It is probably the most widely used tool on the internet.
-Google’s right to exist is the user-friendliness with which you can find information that you are looking for.
+Google’s right to exist is the user-friendliness with which you can find the information that you are looking for.

-In order to make the search engine even more user-friendly and to ensure the most relevant search results, Google is constantly experimenting and improving their platform.
+In order to make the search engine even more user-friendly and to ensure the most relevant search results, Google is constantly experimenting and improving its platform.
 Earlier this week, we noticed that Google has started an experiment in displaying search results.